-Course Outcomes On succes On successful completion of the course, the student will be able to CO 1 Understand the meaning and importance of Organizational Behavior to start and survive in corporate environment.
+Course Outcomes On succes ssful completion of the course, the student will be able to CO 1 Understand the meaning and importance of Organizational Behavior to start and survive in corporate environment.
 K2 CO 2 Demonstrate how the perception can integrate in human behaviour , attitudes and values.
-CO 3 Understand the importance of Groups and Teams in organizations for better Decision making.
+K2 CO 3 Understand the importance of Groups and Teams in organizations for better Decision making.
 K2 CO 4 Understand the need for change and its importance in organizations.
-CO 5 Understand the culture of organizations and to apply techniques in dealing with stress in organizations.
+K2 CO 5 Understand the culture of organizations and to apply techniques in dealing with stress in organizations.
 K4

-Con Contribution of Course Outcomes towards achievement of Program

-Outo comes: 1 - Lo ow, 2 - 1 Mediur n, 3 - I High
+Out comes: 1 - Lo ow, 2 - 1 Mediu n, 3 - I High

-P 0 1 P 0 2 P 0 3 P 0 4 P 0 5 P 0 6 P 0 7 P 0 8 P 0 9 P 0 10 P 0 11 P 0 1 PS O 1 PS O 2 PS O 3
+P 0 1 P 0 2 P 0 3 P 0 4 P 0 5 P 0 6 P 0 7 P 0 8 P 0 9 P 0 10 P 0 11 P 0 1 PS O 1 PS O 2 PS 0 3

 CO1 - - - - - 1 - 2 2 2 - 2 - - -

 CO2 - - - - - 1 - 3 2 3 - 2 - - -

 CO3 - - - - - 1 - 2 3 3 - 2 - - -

 CO4 - - - - - 1 - 3 3 2 - 2 - - -

 CO5 - - - - - 3 - 1 2 2 - 2 - - -

-COURSE (CONTENT UNIT I Introduction to Organizational Behaviour Concept-Nature and scope-Importance of Organizational Behaviour-Key elements of Organizational Behaviour-Role of managers in Organizational Behaviour-Approaches to Organizational Behaviour-Perspectives of Human Behaviour-Challenges and Opportunities for Organizational Behaviour.
+COURSE ( CONTENT UNIT I Introduction to Organizational Behaviour Concept-Nature and scope-Importance of Organizational Behaviour-Key elements of Organizational Behaviour-Role of managers in Organizational Behaviour-Approaches to Organizational Behaviour-Perspectives of Human Behaviour-Challenges and Opportunities for Organizational Behaviour.
 UNIT II Perceptual Management Nature-Process of Perception- Organization and Interpretation-Influencing factors- Importance of Perception in OB - Perceptual Errors- Attitudes and Values -Changes and Behaviour Modification Techniques-Impression Management UNIT III Introduction to Groups and Teams Meaning -Importance of Groups - Foundations of Group Behaviour -Reasons for Group formation-Group and Team-Types of Groups-Stages of Group development - Meaning and Importance of Teams- Factors affecting Group and Team performance- Types of teams-Creating an effective Team.
 UNIT IV Organization Change and Development Definition and Meaning - Need for change-Forces for changes in Organization-Types of change- Organizational Resistance-Strategies overcome Resistance-Process of change- Meaning and Definition of Organization Development-OD interventions.
 UNIT V Organizational Culture and Organizational Stress Organizational culture: Meaning and Nature of Organizational Culture-Functions- Types- Creating and maintain Organizational Culture-Managing Cultural Diversity.
 Organizational Stress: Definition and Meaning-Sources of stress-Impact of stress on organizations-Stress Management Techniques.
+TEXT BO Stress: Definition and Meaning-Sources of stress-Impact of stress on organizations- Management Techniques.